minhtuan221/Microservices-connector/README.md

 ### 1. Start your first app

 In the tutorial, we assume you have this code in the top of your file.

 ```
 from microservices_connector.Interservices import Microservice

 M = Microservice(__name__)

+# for Sanic framework if you want to use sanic instead of flask
+from microservices_connector.Interservices import SanicApp as Microservice

+Msanic = Microservice(__name__)
 ```
 Now, look closer at `Microservice(__name__)`, it actually look like this: